Tire war: Goodyear vs. Hoosier (1988–1989)

 In 1986, Goodyear faced a hostile takeover by Sir James Goldsmith.
-NASCAR feared that the new management might threaten the manufacturer's racing program, and invited Hoosier Racing Tires as a backup plan.
+NASCAR feared that the new management might threaten the manufacturer's racing program, and invited Hoosier as a backup plan.

 In 1988, Hoosier entered the Winston Cup Series.
 Hoosier gained an early advantage in the season's second race, at Richmond, where Morgan Shepherd took the pole and Neil Bonnett won the race using Hoosiers.
 Two weeks later, Bonnett won again at Rockingham.

 During the season, NASCAR allowed teams to switch between Goodyear and Hoosier tires.
 Teams learned that Hoosiers were softer and faster, while Goodyears were more durable and safer.
 To eliminate Hoosier's competitive advantage, Goodyear began developing a faster tire.

 The tire war injured several drivers who crashed following tire failures, most notably during the 1988 Coca-Cola 600.
 Initial practice suggested that Goodyear's compound was too soft for the track.
 As a result, all drivers except Dave Marcis switched to Hoosiers over safety concerns, and Goodyear withdrew their tires.
 Those decisions proved disastrous in the race, when Hoosier tire failures caused crashes that injured Bonnett, Rick Wilson, and Harry Gant.
 With almost no Goodyear competition, Hoosier's Darrell Waltrip won the race.
-Despite this setback, Hoosier continued to win; Bill Elliott drove the tires to victory lane in the 1988 Firecracker 400 at Daytona.
+Despite this setback, Hoosier continued to win; Bill Elliott drove the tires to victory lane at the 1988 Firecracker 400 at Daytona.

-That July dealt Goodyear a second major blow, when the Pocono race disqualified Goodyear tires for over-wide treads.
+That July dealt Goodyear a second major blow, when NASCAR disqualified Goodyear from the Pocono race for over-wide treads.
 For the first time since the 1956 Southern 500, Goodyear missed a NASCAR race.
 Three weeks later, Hoosier was disqualified from the Watkins Glen race for the same infraction.